ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update2.md

 ---
 name: andrenidae_genus_genus_barplot
 ---
-The interactions between the genera from the Andrenidae bee family and all plant genera, presented as a bar plot.
+The interactions between the Andrenidae bee family and all plant genera, presented as a bar plot.
 The citation count is synonymous with interaction count.
-This figure represents the same information found in Figure 3.
 ```